 West Texas A&M University is among your top options if you're planning on studying Agricultural Public Services.
 Students who enjoy a more slow-paced life will appreciate West Texas A&M University's location in the small town of Canyon, Texas.

-Graded #29 in Texas for value for the money, we would have predicted this university's superb educational programs to feature a larger price tag.
+The student body at this school is highly diverse and is represented by undergrads from across 32 U.S. states and 34 nations around the world.
 This school features a low crime rate, among the most safe in the U.S..
 If you're considering knowing more, you can view all of West Texas A&M University's rankings here.

 Texas A&M University - College Station is a great decision for students pursuing an Agricultural Public Services degree.
 Want a large student body?
 This school has over 20,000 students on campus.